ckattner/bumblebee/README.md

 Higher level languages, such as Ruby, make interacting with CSV (Comma Separated Values) files trivial.
 Even so, this library provides a very simple object/CSV mapper that allows you to fully interact with CSV's in a declarative way.
 Locking in common patterns, even in higher level languages, is important in large codebases.
 Using a library, such as this, will help ensure standardization around CSV interaction.

-However, there are situations where this level of abstraciton may not be appropriate.
-For example, this library is not meant to be extremely performant given large files and/or datasets.
-This library shines with CSV and/or data-sets of less than 100,000 records (approx).

 ## Installation

 To install through Rubygems: